Congratulations on being offered admission to the University of Toronto's Faculty of Arts & Science!

 Get into Residence

 - Keep your eye out for residence information (which is usually sent by email).
 Follow the procedures in your residence offer letter.
-If you plan on living off-campus, the Student Housing Office can provide information about finding an apartment.
+If you plan on living off-campus, the Housing Services Office can provide information about finding an apartment.

 Join a Community